 Mouth sores, also known as ulcers, are a common symptom of HIV.
-Mouth sores can have a profound impact on a person’s quality of life if they do not get treatment.
+Seeking treatment for mouth sores can help a person avoid any negative effects on their quality of life.

 People living with HIV are more likely to develop oral health problems because the virus can weaken the immune system, which makes it harder to fight infection.